Septic Shock Medication

 Cefepime (Maxipime)

 Cefepime is a fourth-generation cephalosporin.
-It has gram-negative coverage comparable to ceftazidime but has better gram-positive coverage (comparable to ceftriaxone).
+It has gram-negative coverage comparable to that of ceftazidime but has better gram-positive coverage (comparable to that of ceftriaxone).
 Cefepime is active against Pseudomonas species.
-It has increased effectiveness against extended-spectrum beta lactamase (ESBL)–producing organisms.
-Its poor capacity to cross blood-brain barrier precludes its use for treatment of meningitis.
+It has increased effectiveness against extended-spectrum beta lactamase (ESBL)-producing organisms.
+Its poor capacity to cross the blood-brain barrier precludes its use for treatment of meningitis.

 Levofloxacin (Levaquin)

 Levofloxacin is a fluoroquinolone with excellent gram-positive and gram-negative coverage.
 It is an excellent agent for pneumonia and has excellent abdominal coverage as well.
-High urine concentration necessitates reduced dosing in urinary tract infection.
+Its high urine concentration necessitates reduced dosing in urinary tract infection.

 Vancomycin

 Vancomycin provides gram-positive coverage and good hospital-acquired MRSA coverage.
-It is now used more frequently because of the high incidence of MRSA.
+It is being used increasingly often because of the high incidence of MRSA.
 Vancomycin should be given to all septic patients with indwelling catheters or devices.
 It is advisable for skin and soft-tissue infections.

 Corticosteroids